 A self-containment certificate provides local and regional councils with a way to recognise that a vehicle poses minimal risk to the environment and public health.
 Being able to easily assess whether vehicles are self-contained allows Council to accommodate motor caravans at reserves and other areas where there are limited or no public facilities.
 Certification is available through an issuing authority:

-Vehicles without a clearly visible certification sticker are not authorised to stay in any of the Hastings District Council designated camping areas.
+Vehicles without a clearly displayed current certified self-contained vehicle warrant are not authorised to stay in any of the Hastings District Council designated overnight self-containment sites.
 They must stay at one of the district’s commercial holiday parks or camping grounds.

 Metered and timed street parking may be used by motorhomes and campervans as long as the vehicle does not extend beyond the end of the white line which marks the parking space.
 The advertised fees and time limits apply.

 Dump stations for grey and black water are available at Napier Road in Havelock North and Kenilworth Road in Hastings.
 Hastings Top 10 Holiday Park, in Windsor Avenue, Hastings, has a dump station available for guest use only.

 All commonly recyclable materials can be disposed of free of charge at one of the two Hastings District Council Refuse Transfer Stations in Haumoana (Mill Road, Clive) and Flaxmere (Henderson Road, Hastings).
 General rubbish can also be disposed of at the transfer stations for a fee.

 For information on the hours of operation and charges see the transfer stations page.

 For more information on designated camping contact an environmental health officer at Council.

 Disclaimers and Copyright